top of page

 Other factors such as hours worked, location, and practice environment all play a role as well, so we look at differences in some of these categories as well.
 Unless otherwise noted, the data included in our analysis below was collected from mid-2023 through mid-2024.

 Disclaimers/Disclosures: This information is derived from our physician salary and compensation databases, but is subject to self-reporting errors and availability of relevant data points from our online communities.
 This information is provided for educational purposes only, and is aimed at advocating for individual physicians.
 It is not intended to be used for collective bargaining; please see additional disclosures and disclaimers on the physician salary data pages.
 Please also do your own research before making any decisions based on the information provided.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice.
+You should consult these as appropriate.
 We highly recommend having your physician employment agreement reviewed by a physician contract review attorney to ensure you have the most up to date and relevant information for your specific situation.

 How much do pediatricians make?
 Average salary stats

-Average Pediatrician Salary
+Average Pediatrician Salary in 2024

 Providing a single average annual salary for a pediatrician, however, can be misleading, as several different factors come into play.
 We want to break this number down to help you find more relevant comparison points.

-Average Full-Time Pediatrician Salary
+Average Full-Time Pediatrician Salary for 2024

 Many pediatricians work full-time, but part-time contributions can skew the overall average, so let’s look at them separately.